St Bartholomew's Hospital

 There are several cycle routes in the area surrounding the hospital including Cycle Superhighway 6 (CS6), which runs between Elephant and Castle and King's Cross.

-Santander cycle hire docking stations are available to hire and dock bikes from near St Bartholomew's Hospital at:
+Santander cycles are available to hire and dock from near St Bartholomew's Hospital at:

-- West Smithfield Rotunda, Farringdon (outside the King Henry VIII Gate Entrance)
+- West Smithfield Rotunda, Farringdon (outside the King Henry VIII Gatehouse Entrance)

 James Hora Home at The Royal London Hospital provides accommodation for relatives and carers of critical care and surgical patients.
 The home can also offer accommodation to patients who may find it difficult to make regular visits to St Bartholomew’s Hospital for treatment.